apache/arrow-site/_posts/2026-03-10-arrow-2025-highlights.md

 ### Arrow C++ Parquet implementation

 There have been multiple contributions to fix and improve fuzzing support for Parquet.
-Fuzzing work is lead by [pitrou](https://github.com/pitrou) who is also the most active member of the community guiding other developers and supporting us with abundant review capacity.
+Fuzzing work is led by [pitrou](https://github.com/pitrou) who is also one of the most active members of the community guiding other developers and supporting us with abundant review capacity.

 Multiple newer types have also been supported in the last year,